amgarton47/CS62data-structures/Profiling/project/README.md

 The supplied `list_tester` program takes three command line parameters:

-   * a list implementation (linear, sorted, open bucket)
+   * a list implementation (linear, sorted, open, bucket)
    * (optional) the number of random words to create and use
    * (optional) the number of random word references to generate

 Execution profiling of Java software is both difficult and noisy due to the fact that Java is an interpreted language with run-time garbage collection.
-To give you cleaner data, this test program and set of list implementations have been written in C, which is similar enough to java that you should not have much trouble reading it.
+To give you cleaner data, this test program and set of list implementations have been written in C, which is similar enough to Java that you should not have much trouble reading it.
 The compilation and execution should all be automated by the supplied `Makefile`.

 ### Files

 * Makefile - rules to:

-   * compile the test program and list implementations
+   * compile the test program and list implementations,
-   * run the program to exercise each of the implementations
+   * run the program to exercise each of the implementations,
-   * process the raw profiling data into a per-implementation reports
+   * process the raw profiling data into a per-implementation reports, and
    * create a combined report from the per-implementation reports

   If you type the command `make`, it will build everything.
-If you only want to rebuild a single report, you can specify what you want to build on the command line (e.g. `make bucket.txt`).
+If you only want to rebuild a single report, you can specify what you want to build on the command line (e.g., `make bucket.txt`).

 * list_tester.c - this is the tester program.
 The `Makefile` causes it to be compiled with execution profiling and call counting enabled.
-  When run, it:
+  When you run it, it:

    1. generates a set of random words.
    2. makes the specified number of add_reference calls for randomly chosen words.